ImElijah88/Pathfinderquiz/README.md

 Firestore Database

-⚙️ Setup and Installation
-Because this is a single-file application, setup is minimal.
-However, to enable the online progress-saving features, you must connect it to your own Firebase project.

-Create a Firebase Project: If you don't have one already, create a new project at the Firebase Console.

-Get Your Config:

-In your Firebase project, create a new "Web App".

-Navigate to Project Settings > General > Your apps.

-Find the firebaseConfig object and copy it.

-Update the Code:

-Open the index7.html file.

-Find the const firebaseConfig = { ... }; declaration within the <script type="module"> tag.

-Replace the entire placeholder object with the one you copied from your Firebase project.

-Enable Authentication Methods:

-In the Firebase Console, go to Authentication > Sign-in method.

-Enable the Email/Password, Google, and Anonymous sign-in providers.

-Configure Firestore Rules:

-Go to Firestore Database > Rules.

-For testing purposes, you can set the rules to be open.
-This is not secure for a production application.

-rules_version = '2';
-service cloud.firestore {
-  match /databases/{database}/documents {
-    match /{document=**} {
-      allow read, write: if true;
-    }
-  }
-}

 ▶️ How to Play
 Simply open the index.html file in any modern web browser or scan the QR code in the same folder.